-Each operator should read this manual before operating the set for the first time.
-A generator set (genset) must be operated and maintained properly if you are to expect safe and reliable operation.
-The manual includes a troubleshooting guide and a maintenance schedule.
+Each operator should read this manual before operating the generator set (genset) for the first time.
+A genset must be operated and maintained properly if you are to expect safe and reliable operation.
+This manual includes a troubleshooting guide and a maintenance schedule.

-The engine manual is included with the set.
-Where there is conflicting information, this manual takes precedence over the engine manual.
+The engine owners manual is included with the genset.
+Where there is conflicting information, this manual takes precedence over the engine owners manual.

 AWARNING Improper operation and maintenance can lead to severe personal injury or loss of life and property by fire, electrocution, mechanical breakdown or exhaust gas asphyxiation.
-Read and follow the safety precautions on page iii and carefully observe all instructions and precautions in this manual.
+Read Important Safety Instructions and precautions in this manual.